Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

 <!-- Provide details on when usage of this recipe is recommended. -->
 This recipe is recommended if the following conditions are true:

-- Customer is fine to use Microsoft Managed-VNet workspace
+- You want to isolate traffic at the network layer for your machine learning workspace and its sub-components.
-- Customer understands the division of responsibility with this PaaS offering
+- You can't have public IPs for your Azure machine learning workspace and its sub-components.

 #### Not Recommended